cyverse-de/discoenv-oxidize/README.md

 * [skaffold.dev](https://skaffold.dev/docs/install/#standalone-binary)

 ## Repository Organization
+You're really going to want to read the [Package Layout](https://doc.rust-lang.org/cargo/guide/project-layout.html) and [Workspaces](https://doc.rust-lang.org/cargo/reference/workspaces.html) sections of the Cargo Book to understand what is going on in this repo.

+Specifically, the top-level directory is a virtual workspace and there are multiple packages defined in the workspace.

-There main goals of this repo's organization are as follows (in no particular order):
+The main goals of this repo's organization are as follows (in no particular order):
 * Safely consolidate as many of the microservices as possible.
 * Provide a common set of modules to make creating new microservices fairly easy.
 * Unify domain object representations across service boundaries.